War in Ukraine: How do people drum up courage? | DW | 15.03.2022

 People are awed by the bravery of the Ukrainian people, and of Russians protesting against their state despite all risks.
 Where does courage come from?

-As war in Ukraine rages on with no end yet in sight; its people have gone to unimaginable lengths to protect themselves and their country.
-While many have joined the war as soldiers, others have stayed back to provide the fighters with food, medicine and other essential commodities or simply for moral support.
+As war rages on with no end yet in sight, Ukrainians have gone to unimaginable lengths to protect themselves and their country.
+Though many have joined the war as soldiers, others have stayed back to provide the fighters with food, medicine and other essential commodities or simply for moral support.

 We have seen Ukrainian mothers taking their children over the borders, having to leave their husbands or sons over 18 behind.
 Or, in a particular twist, carrying offspring over the borders, placing them into safe hands, and returning to their home country to likewise help in the fight.